heykayla/my-writing/Tutorials/dev.to_tutorial.md

 After completing your agreement with DEV's Code of Conduct and Terms and Conditions, DEV will ask you to select tags to follow.
 Selecting tags that align with your interests will help customize your feed, where you'll see content that uses the tag you follow.
 You can choose all that apply and click **Continue** to proceed forward.

-### 2.2 Build your profile
+### 2.2 Customize your DEV Account

-Now you can build your profile.
-A form will appear with an image and username that DEV pulled from your GitHub account.
+Now you can customize your DEV account.
+The **Build your profile** form will appear displaying your GitHub profile image and username that DEV pulled from your GitHub account.
 If you would like to change your DEV username, you can do so.
 Below are fields that are a part of the form (**NOTE**: All fields within the form are optional to populate):

 - **Bio**: You can share a brief summary of your background, interests, hobbies, and more.
 - **Work**: You can share what you do for work (e.g., Technical Writer at Hogwarts).